 Q: What is your favorite part of performing?
 What keeps you going?

-A:—-I love when someone comes up to me after the show and says something along the lines of “I needed that” or “I hate country music, but I really liked your band” I also hope to give folks a little bit of an escape but also give them something to think about.
+A:—-I love when someone comes up to me after the show and says something along the lines of “I needed that” or “I hate country music, but I liked your band” I also hope to give folks a little bit of an escape but also give them something to think about.
 Many of our songs have a message that gives folks something to connect to.
-What keeps us going day to day is the music itself and the belief in what we’re doing as a band.
+What keeps us going day-to-day is the music itself and the belief in what we’re doing as a band.
 We hope that we are contributing something new and excited to this music.